What is a right

 (passport, visa or share code if applicable) or alternatively holding a video

-call with the individual with the HR member of staff in receipt of the original
+call with the individual with the People Team member of staff in receipt of the original

 documents and they can then assess and verify the original documents online and